hjdhjd/homebridge-unifi-protect/docs/MQTT.md

 ### MQTT Support
 [MQTT](https://mqtt.org) is a popular Internet of Things (IoT) messaging protocol that can be used to weave together different smart devices and orchestrate or instrument them in an infinite number of ways.
 In short - it lets things that might not normally be able to talk to each other communicate across ecosystems, provided they can support MQTT.

 I've provided MQTT support for those that are interested - I'm genuinely curious, if not a bit skeptical, at how many people actually want to use this capability.
-MQTT has a lot of nerd-credibility, and it was a fun small side project to mess around with.
+MQTT has a lot of nerd-credibility, and it was a fun small side project to mess around with. :smile:

 ### How to configure and use this feature